jarviscanada/jarvis_data_eng_PreetKhasakia/linux_sql/README.md

 # Linux Cluster Monitoring Agent

 # Introduction
 The Jarvis Linux Cluster agent is built for the purpose of managing and monitoring Linux cluster of nodes or servers running CentOS 7.
-The servers are connected via a switch which allows each node to communicate with each other through internal IPv4 addresses.
+The servers are connected via a switch to allow each node to communicate with each other through internal IPv4 addresses.
 The LCA team requires data collection of hardware specifications and memory usage (e.g. CPU/Memory) in real-time.

 The design of this project consists of a psql instance using docker which is used to gather all data and is provisioned on our local machines.
 There is a bash agent that is installed on every node that would collect server usage data and inserts into the psql instance.